VentureCapital.Org Board Directors

 Bradley B. Bertoch serves as President of VentureCapital.org—a 35 year old nonprofit, nationally recognized, entrepreneurship/technology commercialization organization.
 VC.org does two things very well: 1) Picks potential winners, and 2) turn them into winners through a venture community based mentoring program.
 Studies show that 70% of VC.org Alumni raise capital, and 80% are still in business after 10 years.
 Since 2009, Utah companies participating in a VC.org venture program have gone on to raise over $1.1 billion in Angel/venture capital transactions, over $10 billion in exits, and account for over 30,000 jobs.
 He is a member of SLC and Park City angel groups and founder of WBI Angels, was a venture partner with Hamilton Bio-Ventures Fund II, and currently runs a $7 million venture debt fund for Salt Lake County.

-Phillip Grimm brings 25+ years of proven track record in managing both large scale organizations and emerging businesses.
+Phillip Grimm, Chairman, brings 25+ years of proven track record in managing both large scale organizations and emerging businesses.
 Serving as the Chief Financial Officer and then the General Manager of DOD Electronics, Mr. Grimm was instrumental in growing this high technology consumer electronics business from sub $10 million revenue to more than $50 million in a short three years.